miklevin/MikeLev.in/api.md

 **Rationale**: This code exports a link graph by calculating the maximum depth that limits the total number of edges to under 1,000,000, ensuring that the Botify API’s CSV export limit is not exceeded.
 By polling for job completion and handling potential errors, the script delivers a user-friendly and reliable process for exporting link graphs in large-scale SEO projects.
 The flexibility to adjust depth dynamically based on edge count allows for efficient resource use and helps teams capture optimal levels of detail in the exported link graph.

-# Check Link-Graph: How To Check What Data Is Available to Enhance Link-Graph Visualization.
+# Check Link-Graph Enhancements: How To Check What Data is Available to Enhance Link-Graph Visualization.

 ```python
 import os